 Crinan Canal winter works: Masonry wall repairs near Lock 14

 Water is leaking from a masonry wall beside the jetty near Lock 14.
-We will work with local contractor George McNaughton & Son to dewater a 100m section of canal from Lock 14 so we can conduct a full inspection of the structure and plan the best approach to repairs. Â
+We will work with local contractor George McNaughton & Son to dewater a short section of canal from Lock 14 so we can conduct a full inspection of the structure and plan the best approach to repairs. Â

 Â